israfil-miya/autoleet/readme.md

 <br/>

 > The extension will open `ray.so` website in a new tab, generate the code block image from the selected text/code and then download it automatically.
-When the download finishes the extension will open `facebook.com` in a new tab and you will redirected to that tab.
-The extension will then automatically trigger the facebook `Create Post` popup and fill-in Caption & Image and then post it.
+When the download finishes the extension will open `facebook.com` in a new tab and you will be redirected to that tab.
+The extension will then automatically trigger the facebook's `Create Post` popup and fill-in Caption & Image and then post it.

 > _Make sure you are logged in to `facebook.com` before using the extension_